Baby boomers reflect the ‘I did it my way’ anthem of their generation even in funeral pre-planning

 “Funerals today are less formal, less religious and more personalized than in the past,” said Adrian Dowdle, director at Dowdle Funeral Home in Oswego.

 Over the past 60-plus years, his business has seen enormous changes, from the elaborate, four-day events commonplace in the 1960s, to simple, one-hour memorials favored in current times.
-Few want home funerals, but ask for more offbeat venues, like the family’s bar/restaurant, and more custom touches.
+Few want home funerals, but ask for more offbeat venues, like the family’s bar/restaurant.
+There are also those who prefer to uphold traditions such as Asian funerals.

 Dowdle recalled a funeral of an Irishman who wished his pallbearers to wear green plaid sport coats.
 Other funerals have included a honor guard of golfers who in military fashion raise a club to cross instead of swords for the casket to pass under.